debojeet39/Weather-App/README.md

 # Weather-App

-A Simple Weather App  Made Uding Html Css And Js For Api Used OpenWeather Free Weather Api
+A Simple Weather App  Made Using Html Css And Js For Api Used OpenWeather Free Weather Api.